elementary/os/README.md

 As elementary OS is built with the Debian version of `live-build`, not the Ubuntu patched version, it's easiest to build an elementary .iso in a Debian VM or container.
 This prevents messing up your host system too.

-The following examples assume you have Docker correctly installed and set up, and that your current working directory is this repo.
+The following example assumes you have Docker correctly installed and set up, and that your current working directory is this repo.
 When done, your image will be in the `builds` folder.

-### 64-bit AMD/Intel

-Configure the channel in the `etc/terraform-amd64.conf` (stable, daily), then run:
+Configure the channel (stable, daily) in the configuration file (`etc/terraform-amd64.conf` or `etc/terraform-arm64.conf` based on your host architecture), then run:

 ```sh
 docker run --rm --privileged -it \